P&L Responsibility: Resume Examples and Tips

 Applying for high-level financial or executive roles?
-Here’s how to show P&L responsibility on your resume, including examples handpicked by recruiters.
+Here’s how to show P&L responsibility on your resume, including professional recruiter-backed advice.

 Table of contents

-Applying for senior roles?
-One key thing recruiters want to see is that you’ve held Profit & Loss (P&L) responsibility.
+If you’re applying for senior roles, recruiters want to see that you’ve held Profit and Loss (P&L) responsibility.

-P&L responsibility on a resume means that you:
+Demonstrating P&L responsibility on your resume proves your ability to handle these complex and dynamic challenges and means that you:

 • Can manage or influence the company’s bottom line